Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Chapter 11: Who Stole the Tarts?

-Alice attends the trial of the Knave of Hearts, who stands accused of stealing tarts.
-The court is filled with whimsical creatures, including a jury of animals and the King acting as a judge.
+Alice goes to the trial of the Knave of Hearts, who’s accused of stealing tarts.
+The courtroom is full of odd creatures, including a jury of animals and the King as judge.

 Chapter 12: Alice’s Evidence

-The story ends with Alice relating what happened in Wonderland to her sister.
+The story ends with Alice telling her sister what happened in Wonderland.
 Her sister sends Alice home and has her own dream (implied to be a daydream rather than sleep).

 She pictures all the creatures Alice described, Alice when she was little, then Alice when she’s older telling children about her adventures in Wonderland.